alex1632/citetex/README.md

 So far, this plugin has only been tested on the following operating systems:

  - Arch Linux
+ - Windows 10

 Testers on Mac and Windows are welcome!
 (I will not put too much effort in getting it to work under Windows, though.)

+### Windows
+On Windows, you must have MikTeX or similar installed and added to your PATH.
+Serveral packages may have to be installed in MikTeX (use its Package Manager).

+In the `Citetex-default.sublime-settings` file, change `open_resource_pdf` to "C:\\Program Files\\ your PDF READER.exe",

-## Dependencies
+### Dependencies
 This plugin relies on LaTeX and BibTeX for rendering and handling tex files.
-Specifically, `latex` and `dvipng` should be available in your `PATH`.
-Other than that, no special python packages or executables are required.
+Specifically, `latex` and `dvipng` should be available in your `PATH` (executables are included in TeX packages normally).

+For proper biblatex support, the `LaTeXTools` sublime package is required (provides the Biblatex syntax scheme in Sublime).

 ## Temporary files
 CiteTeX uses a subfolder of the sublime text cache folder.

 ## Known issues
 It may take while to index all entries and provide renderings for the popups when Sublime Text is started.
+On windows, cite preview rendering is slow.

 # Questions?
 Send me an e-mail: afk (at) daichronos (dot) net